credwood/SportsBot/README.md

         )
 ```

-The returned (or saved) validation dictionary, `conversations`, contains:

-for the ith conversation the dictionary contains: a list of the template tested, softmax values for all labels, the ground truth value, the top 20 (default) softmax values
+In the returned (or saved) validation stats dictionary, `conversations`, for the ith conversation the dictionary contains: a list containing the template tested, softmax values for all labels, the ground truth value, the top 20 (default) softmax values

 To access data for the ith conversation:
 ```sh